lucamanolache/APCS/code/util/README.md

 to anything else.
 The only args that will work are ``"use"`` and ``"benchmark"``.
 Benchmarking the code uses the
 [jmh library](https://openjdk.java.net/projects/code-tools/jmh/)
 and will take around 25 minutes.
+After playing around with maven, I manged to create a jar file.
+Now the way to run the code is by doing ``java -cp apcs-0.1-jar-with-dependencies.jar util.PriorityQueueTest`` followed by the args.
+The code should work on this [repl](https://repl.it/@lmanolache/APCS-1#README.md).